Reigate College Reigate College

 As an A Level Biologist, you’ll study a variety of biological content linked to the following themes:

-To help start preparing you for the course in September, we’d like you to have a go at the following activities by 1 June.
+To help start preparing you for the course in September, we’d like you to have a go at the following activities and ideally complete the ones that particularly appeal to you by 1 July.

 1. Take a look at the Wildlife Trust’s website